guanqun/uethers/README.md

 uethers

-A very lightweight synchronous Ethereum client.
+A Minimal Ethereum RPC Client in Rust.

 Supported RPC endpoints so far: